zadwen/salah-app/README.md

 ## License

-MIT — do whatever you like with it.
+MIT — Done by Zadwen